binckbank-api/client-js/README.md

 #### Quotes
 Quotes are not always realtime.
 This differs based on the subscription of the customer for realtime feeds on certain markets.
 If there is no realtime subscription, quotes are delayed, but still streaming.
+There is a limit on the number of quotes to subscribe, of 3.000.
+And to the number of instruments to be added to the subscription.
+Blocks per subscription update must be at most 100.

 Required scope: “quotes”.